-- 5.B Construct expert knowledge from cutting-edge information - 1.C Communicate effectively in English - 1.A Demonstrate an international mindset - 6.A Thoroughly examine a complex business situation
+- 1.A Demonstrate an international mindset - 1.C Communicate effectively in English - 5.B Construct expert knowledge from cutting-edge information - 6.A Thoroughly examine a complex business situation

 Companies increasingly invest in other companies to make a return, to grow or to face competition, both nationally and internationally.
 These investments are shown in companies' financial statements.
 How they are reported and presented can however be very different and heavily depends on the size and the aim of the investment.
 It is the goal of this course to show the different reporting formats, to explain concepts that are important in the context of intercompany investments like intangible assets and impairment testing and to illustrate some computations.
 The course is a good preparation for students that are interested in firm valuation and corporate finance.
 Note that the course is set up from a readers' perspective, without the technicalities of debit and credit, so a basic understanding of financial statements should do.

 Topics covered during this course: